OlivierDeloubriere/VBA-Unit-Testing-Framework/README.md

 # VBA Unit Testing Framework

-This project is aimed at building a framework for automatic unit testing in Excel VBA projects using best OOP practices and Clean Code (design patterns, SOLID principles...)
+This project is aimed at building a framework for automatic unit testing in Excel VBA projects using best OOP practices and Clean Code (design patterns, SOLID principles...).

+The project is for the moment a WIP.

 ## Unit testing principles